mancap314/mancap314.github.io/_posts/2025-01-07-hasenspiel.md

 implementation in C.

 ## Game Rules
-- Initial state: black has four pawns on the four black sqaures of the first raw.
+- Initial state: black has four pawns on the four black squares of the first raw.
 White has one pawn in a middle black square of the last opposite raw.
 - Moves: white can move one square diagonally in every direction, besides it's block by a board edge, or by a black pawn.
 Black can move one square